 The Kravice Waterfalls (sometimes called the Kravice Falls Mostar) are just over 20 miles from Mostar and are absolutely worth visiting — imagine diving into turquoise waterfalls when it’s hot and sunny out.
 They are amazingly pretty, and swimming in the the cool mountain water after the short 5 minute hike from the entrance of the park can’t be beat.
 It’s usually warm enough to swim from April to October (but the lake stays pretty chilly even in the hot summer months).

 We have a full guide to the Kravice Waterfalls (because we know you have to visit).

 Getting To Mostar

-Our ILP Volunteers are living in Budva, Montenegro which is just a short bus ride away from Mostar.
+Budva, Montenegro is a very popular place to hang out in Montenegro, with nice connection to Mostar.
+There are multiple bus routes that'll get you to Mostar.
 It’s about a six - eight hour drive (easily done when booking an overnight bus) that costs about 22-38 euros one way, depending on when you’re booking.